themarshallproject/dod1033/README.md

 ##Data sources
 This data was downloaded from the website of the Department of Defense's Defense Logistics Agency's [Disposition Services](http://www.dispositionservices.dla.mil/EFOIA-Privacy/Pages/ereadingroom.aspx), which oversees the 1033 program distributions.

+In addition to helping you download the most current snapshot of the 1033 data, which updates roughly every quarter, we also include five snapshots of the data at varying levels of granularity.

+In the ```data/dodreleases``` directory, you'll find two subdirectories, ```countylev``` and ```agencylev```.
+In the first, you'll find two snapshots of the data with separate tabs for "General" equipment that went to specific agencies and "Tactical" equipment and the counties it went to (read more in this [great guide to 1033](https://github.com/SCPR/kpcc-data-team/blob/master/guides/primer-on-defense-logistics-agencys-1033-program-data.md) about the differences between those categories).

+Starting in November, 2014, the Pentagon started releasing agency-level records for both types of equipment.
+That snapshot and two subsequent releases are in the ```agencylev``` directory.
+Each data snapshot is in a directory named for the date it was published on the web.

 ##Getting started
 If you want to download everything from scratch, start here.
-Otherwise, jump to the Walkthrough section below.
+Otherwise, jump to the [Walkthrough section](https://github.com/themarshallproject/dod1033#walkthrough) below.

 In the ```data/dod_releases``` directory, you will find dated directories of the agency-level tactical data that the Pentagon has released.